zoltan-nz/octopress-test/Readme.md

 octopress docs
 ```

-Launching the server and guard
+**Launching server and guard**

 Launch the two commands in two terminal, or use foreman

 ```
-jekyll clean && jekyll serve --incremental -w guard
+jekyll clean && jekyll serve -w guard
 ```